View our policies, procedures, conditions of use and frequently asked questions about using and accessing our collections.

 Yes, we endorse the Aboriginal and Torres Strait Islander Protocols for Libraries, Archives and Information Services.
 We also have a Digital Repatriation Policy and have Conditions of Use that customers are required to follow when using our Indigenous collections.

-A digital showcase of selected items from the State Library's collections with a particular focus on South Australiana.
+Showcases selected items from the State Library’s collection with a particular focus on South Australiana.

-Research assistance, subject guides and useful resources compiled by the State Library of South Australia.
+Find research assistance, subject guides and useful resources on a range of subjects.